cake-build/rfcs/text/0000-embrace-NET-CLI-templates.md

 ### Drawbacks to embracing .NET CLI templates

-Compared to the possibilities of yeoman templates, .NET CLI templates are rather "crude": The yeoman generator can create all item-templates in one go, as well as use the newest sources from a github repository.
+Compared to the possibilities of yeoman templates, .NET CLI templates are rather "crude": The yeoman generator can create all item-templates in one go, as well as use the newest sources from a GitHub repository.

 These features we would (probably, not 100% sure) lose.